jordan-public/flash-loan-unlimited-solana/README.md

 checks whether the loan is repaid along with the fee and otherwise it reverts the entire transaction.

-But what dows the "U" stand for in the FLUF Protocol?
+But what does the "U" stand for in the FLUF Protocol?
 Read on...

 ## Unlimited Flash Loans - Borrowing Non-existent Funds

-The FLUF Protocols can offer Flash Loans of **any** requested amount, regardless whether the funds exist or not.
+**FLUF** stands for **Flash Loan Unlimited Facility**.
+The FLUF Protocol can offer Flash Loans of **any** requested amount, regardless whether the funds exist or not.
 How does this work?
 Here is the explanation:

 Protocols are usually agnostic to the assets used and anyone can create new pools.
 For example, in an AMM (Automated Market Maker) anyone can create a Liquidity Pool for trading any desired pair of tokens A and B. As appropriate amounts of A and B are deposited in the Liquidity Pool, then anyone can trade